OneKeyHQ/documents/docs/Extension/02-API Reference/signing-data.md

 # Signing Data

-Since MetaMask makes cryptographic keys available to each user, websites can use these signatures for a variety of uses.
+Since OneKey makes cryptographic keys available to each user, websites can use these signatures for a variety of uses.
 Here are a few guides related to specific use cases:

 - [Authenticating websites](https://medium.com/hackernoon/writing-for-blockchain-wallet-signature-request-messages-6ede721160d5)
-- Some examples of signing off-chain messages for an on-chain protocol from our [MetaTransaction Hackathon](https://medium.com/metamask/our-metatransaction-hackathon-winner-a620551ccb9b)

-## Signing Data with MetaMask
+## Signing Data with OneKey

 If you’d like to jump to some working signature examples, [you can visit this repository](https://github.com/danfinlay/js-eth-personal-sign-examples).

-If you’d like to read our JavaScript implementations of these methods, they are all available in the npm package [eth-sig-util](https://github.com/MetaMask/eth-sig-util).
+If you’d like to read our JavaScript implementations of these methods, they are all available in the npm package [eth-sig-util](https://github.com/onekeyhq/eth-sig-util).

-Note that MetaMask supports signing transactions with Trezor and Ledger hardware wallets.
+Note that OneKey supports signing transactions with Trezor and Ledger hardware wallets.
 These hardware wallets currently only support signing data using the `personal_sign` method.
-If you have trouble logging in to a website or dapp when using a Ledger or Trezor, the site may be requesting you sign data via an unsupported method, in which case we recommend using your standard MetaMask account.
+If you have trouble logging in to a website or dapp when using a Ledger or Trezor, the site may be requesting you sign data via an unsupported method, in which case we recommend using your standard OneKey account.

 ## A Brief History

-There are currently six signing methods in MetaMask, and you might wonder the history of these methods.
+There are currently six signing methods in OneKey, and you might wonder the history of these methods.
 Studying the history of these methods has some lessons in it for the emergent lessons of decentralized standards emergence.
 Our current five methods are:

 - `eth_sign`
 - `personal_sign`